nbrugger-tgm/factory-rally-server/documentation/RuleBook.md

 - <u>Double conveyor belts:</u> move any robot resting on them two spaces in the direction of the arrows.
 - <u>Single conveyor belts:</u> move any robot resting on them one space in the direction of the arrows.
 - <u>Pushers:</u> push any robot resting on them into the next space in the direction the push panel faces.
+Pushers are treated as wall so that robots cant pass through them.
 The tiles activate only in the register that corresponds to the number on them.
 - <u>Gears:</u> rotate robots resting on them 90 degrees in the direction of the arrows.
 - <u>Trapdoors:</u> opens up and destroys a robot.
 The tiles activate only in the register that corresponds to the number on them.
 - <u>Stompers:</u> will deal 2 damage to the robot.
 Further more a robot will stay stomped for this register phase so that it always has the least priority.
 The tiles activate only in the register that corresponds to the number on them.